-Third Party Risk: All HSBC entities and individuals are required to ensure that appropriate due diligence and controls are applied to any third party they engage, to ensure that they comply with the letter and spirit of applicable anti-bribery legislation and regulation.
+Third Party Risk: All HSBC entities and individuals are required by Policy to ensure that appropriate due diligence and controls are applied to any third party they engage, to ensure that they comply with the letter and spirit of applicable anti-bribery legislation and regulation.
 When a third party performs services for or on behalf of HSBC, additional controls are applied to manage the enhanced risks from Associated Persons.

-Strategic Risk: Controls are applied in order to protect against bribery and corruption risks, in areas such as strategic proprietary investments, acquisitions, disposals, joint ventures and products & services.
+Strategic Risk: All HSBC entities and individuals are required by Policy to apply controls in order to protect against bribery and corruption risks, in areas such as strategic proprietary investments, acquisitions, disposals, joint ventures and the development of products & services.

-Customer Risk: Bribery & Corruption risks identified from customer behaviour are effectively managed through the application of controls.
+Customer Risk: All HSBC entities and individuals are required by Policy to ensure that Bribery & Corruption risks identified from customer behaviour or the provision of products and services to Customers are effectively managed through the application of controls.

-As part of the prevention, identification and remediation of AB&C issues, mandatory training is conducted throughout HSBC in addition to targeted training tailored to the roles of the individuals.
+As part of the prevention, identification and remediation of AB&C issues, mandatory training is conducted throughout HSBC, in addition to targeted training tailored to the roles of the individuals.